 The Australian Government has committed $870 million under Universal Access National Partnership arrangements to continue Commonwealth support for preschool throughout 2018 and 2019.
 This funding ensures that every child has access to a quality preschool education for 600 hours (15 hours a week) in the year before school.

-This will benefit over an estimated 348,000 children in 2019 across all preschool settings, and bring the total Commonwealth investment in preschool to $3.7 billion since 2008.
+This investment will benefit around 348 000 children across all preschool settings in 2019, bringing total Commonwealth investment in preschool to over $3.7 billion since 2008.

-Importantly, it will provide funding certainty for preschools and long day care centres as the government implements school and child care reforms this year.
+Importantly, it will provide funding certainty for preschools and Centre Based Day Care centres as the government implements school and child care reforms this year.

 Further information is available at the following links:

 - Information for preschool services

 'Universal access ensures that a quality preschool program is available for all children in the year before full-time school.
 The program is to be delivered by an early childhood teacher that meets National Quality Framework requirements, for 15 hours per week or 600 hours a year, regardless of service type.
 National Partnership arrangements include a focus on increasing participation by Indigenous, as well as vulnerable and disadvantaged children.

 All Australian children who attend preschool benefit from this initiative.

 Research shows that participating in a quality preschool program can significantly increase positive education and life outcomes for children, especially those from disadvantaged backgrounds.

 Proof of long-lasting benefits of preschool can be seen in assessment results for Year 3 students, where children who attended preschool obtain consistently better results across all areas.